Skip to content

 What more is there to say?
 The parable is impetus to take measure of these times.
 Certainly no one has a say concerning the era into which they are born, or who fate assigned as their parents, their upbringing.

 It was as if I simply showed up a “boomer” kid, in the early 50s, in the suburb of a small southern town.
-I grew up, along the way reading a lot.
-My greatest satisfaction was days and hours spent in solitude roaming the woods that were abundant close to my neighborhood.
-Then as a young adult, in my 20s many kindly older adults helped open college doors for me.
+I grew up.
+Along the way I read a lot.
+My greatest satisfaction was days and hours spent in solitude roaming the woods that were abundant, close to my neighborhood.
+Then as a young adult, in my 20s some kindly older adults helped open college doors for me.
 I received a good education.
 I must mention getting married along the way.
 Marriage is hard, and life is hard, and so is being a parent.
 Laura and I are still married.
 We are good friends.
 Nothing but luck!

 Another morning at Starbucks, to imagine myself overhearing one of the stories related in the Zhuangzi.
 Human nature is a layered and complex emanation from a profoundly insecure mammal.
 Effort has been made to describe human nature.
 Homer, Shakespeare, Victor Hugo, Camus, etc., etc..